6/2 Carson Road,

 – My Employer’s insurer has not accepted my workers compensation claim, and has paid me wages out of my sick leave, annual leave and/or other employment benefits.
 Is this legal?

-– Am I entitled to accrual of sick leave and annual leave while I am on workers compensation in Western Australia?
+– Am I entitled to accrual of sick leave while I am on workers compensation in Western Australia?

 Settlement of Workers Compensation Claim (Not Common Law)